hugo-next/hugo-theme-next/README.md

 ```

 > [!NOTE]
-> By default `hugo new` command will create new post under `content` root directory, so in here `posts` were you custom subfolder in `content` directory.
+> By default `hugo new` command will create new post under `content` root directory, so in here `posts` were you custom subfolder in `content` root directory.
+At the same time, you can also add different folders for classification management.
+For example: ` content/life/`, ` content/blog/`, ` content/docs/` etc, And add these folders to the `mainSections` configuration item in the `hugo.yaml` file.
+> Additionally, it is necessary to keep the 'content/archives' folder and create a' _index. md 'file within it, which will serve as the default page for article archiving.

 All front matter parameters's description in post as below: